tardate/LittleArduinoProjects/FPGA/Fomu/GettingStarted/README.md

 ### Wishbone

-The CPU in Fomu is built on [LiteX](https://github.com/enjoy-digital/litex), which places every device on a [Wishbone bus](https://en.wikipedia.org/wiki/Wishbone_(computer_bus).
+The CPU in Fomu is built on [LiteX](https://github.com/enjoy-digital/litex), which places every device on a [Wishbone bus](https://en.wikipedia.org/wiki/Wishbone_(computer_bus)).
 This is a 32-bit internal bus that maps peripherals into memory

 Fomu also enabled a bridge on the bus by default that makes the it available over USB.

-The `wishbone-tool` can then interact with the Fomu by basically peeking and poking memory!
+The `wishbone-tool` can then interact with the Fomu by basically peeking and poking memory.
 See [fomu/include/generated/csr.h](https://github.com/im-tomu/micropython/blob/fomu/ports/fomu/include/generated/csr.h)
 for memory addresses.